Earth Abides: Characters

 Joey is the youngest son of Ish and Em.
-Of all the children in the Tribe, he is the only one that truly understands the academic skills that Ish tries to teach — geometry, reading, geography.
+Though physically weak, he is the only child in the tribe who is truly interested in the academic skills that Ish tries to teach — geometry, reading, geography.
 He dies during the typhoid fever outbreak.

 Charlie is a stranger who arrives from Los Angeles after two of the "boys" (the second generation) make a scouting expedition in a refurbished Jeep to see what is left of America.
-Immediately upon his arrival Ish and Ezra become suspicious about Charlie and the type of person he might be.
+Immediately upon his arrival, Ish and Ezra become suspicious about Charlie and the type of person he might be.
 Their suspicions are confirmed a day later when Charlie sets his eye on Evie.
 He also reveals to Ezra after drinking heavily that he has had many of "Cupid's" diseases.
 Ish confronts Charlie about Evie, Charlie is disrespectful and challenges Ish's authority as leader.
-It is revealed that Charlie carries a concealed pistol and his behavior reveals himself as someone who was probably a violent criminal before the epidemic.
-As a result, Ish, Em, Ezra and George debate what to do about Charlie for the safety of the community, exile or execution.
+It is revealed that Charlie carries a concealed pistol and his behavior reveals himself as someone who may have been a violent criminal before the epidemic.
+As a result, Ish, Em, Ezra and George debate between killing or exiling Charlie for the safety of the community.
+They unanimously choose death, and Charlie is hanged.
 Charlie is the carrier of the typhoid epidemic that infects the community.

 Jack is Ish's great-grandson.
 He is a young man who hunts with arrows he makes himself.
 Jack is confident, intelligent and a potential leader, and Ish sees something of Joey in him, although he has beliefs which to Ish seem superstitious and naive.
 Like others of his generation, Jack believes Ish's old hammer is something very important for the Tribe.
 He risks his life by going into a burning house to retrieve the hammer.
 Later, as Ish is dying, the young men want to know who the hammer will now belong to, and Ish chooses Jack.